capport-wg/7710bis/README.md

    [draft-ietf-capport-api] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).

-   A captive portal MAY redirect requests that do not have an Accept header field ([RFC7231] Section 5.3) containing a field item whose

-Kumari & Kline           Expires January 2, 2020                [Page 3]
+Kumari & Kline            Expires July 15, 2020                 [Page 3]

-Internet-Draft             DHCP Captive-Portal                 July 2019
+Internet-Draft             DHCP Captive-Portal              January 2020

-   content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
+   A captive portal MAY redirect requests that do not have an Accept header field ([RFC7231] Section 5.3) containing a field item whose content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
 When performing such content negotiation ([RFC7231] Section 3.4), captive portals need to keep in mind that